Time Zones Explained

 Why time zones exist

-To stay accurate you need the IANA zone (e.g., America/Los_Angeles), the current UTC offset, and the next daylight saving change.
-That combination removes ambiguity, which is why the TimeyKit Timezone planner relies on IANA names instead of colloquial abbreviations.
+To stay accurate you need three things: the IANA zone name (America/Los_Angeles), the current UTC offset, and the next daylight saving change.
+That combo kills ambiguity, which is why the TimeyKit Timezone planner leans on IANA names instead of vague abbreviations.

 Offsets and abbreviations